 But it’s key to save some budget for a couple of key rooms, for example, your living room and bedrooms.
 Plan ahead and factor this into your overall cost of the reno or new home.
 And, most importantly, be realistic: create a roadmap with priorities, and consider focusing on one floor per year, or even one room.

 Think of it this way: if you’re building an incredible fireplace in your living room, you’re going to want the stunning sofa to sit and enjoy the crackling fire in the winter.
-Likewise, that amazing bedroom view simply won’t be as enjoyed as much if you don’t wake up in the bed of your dreams: so no to the tile upgrade, and yes to the bed you will sleep in every night -- because that’s what you’re going to live in!
+Likewise, that amazing bedroom view simply won’t be as enjoyed as much if you don’t wake up in the bed of your dreams: say no to the tile upgrade, and yes to the bed you will sleep in every night -- because that’s what you’re going to live in!

 Ah, Saturdays spent looking for that perfect couch.
 When you factor in the drive to the store (30 minutes), plus the time in the store (2 hours), the time mulling over whether the couch is actually the right one (2 weeks), the next Saturday looking at comparative options (10 hours), then the time after that comparing all options (another 2 weeks), you’ve just gone one month into your project -- for one single item for the room.
 We’re not even counting the strip-mall food and more-often-than-not arguments with your S.O.